You might be wondering, can I really learn how to start a blog in five easy steps? The answer is yes! It’s really that simple.

 Reasons to go with a self-hosted platform:

-- Have the ability to monetize or have the option of monetizing your blog (i.e. make some money!!)
+- With a hosted platform you have the ability to monetize your blog (i.e. make some money!!)

 - You want to be able to add custom features and grow a large audience